What the law means for you

 - Most health plans must include preventive care at no cost to you.

-- Your out-of-pocket costs for health care can’t exceed a set amount.
+- For most health plans, your out-of-pocket costs for health care can’t exceed a set amount.

 - You must get a clearly written summary of your benefits and coverage.

-- In many cases, children can stay on the family health plan until they turn 26.
+- Children can stay on the family health plan until they turn 26.

 - You can buy a health plan through a public exchange, or marketplace.
+Or you can buy a health plan without going through the public exchange.
 These plans must cover a defined set of benefits.

 - If you buy your plan through a public exchange, the government may help you pay for it.